Want to Learn More About Beekeeping?

 Nuc (pronounced “Nuke”) is short for hive nucleus.
 A nuc is a 5-frame starter colony of honeybees with a queen.
 The 5 deep frames contain worker bees, drawn comb, a laying queen, eggs, larvae, and sealed and emerging brood.
 Nucs do not include the beehive boxes.

-Packages can be installed into any type of hive, while nucs are limited to deep boxes only.
+Packages can be installed into any type of hive, while nucs are limited to deep Langstroth boxes only.